Retirement Living Hub

 Supporting Others: Helping a Grieving Loved One Downsize

-If you are an adult child helping a parent or another loved one downsize after a loss, your role is crucial.
-Empathy and patience become your most valuable tools.
+Karen understood that empathy and patience become your most valuable tools here.
 Remember, this process is about their life and memories, not just about clearing a space.

 • Offer a listening ear: Allow them to share stories and express their feelings without judgment or rushing.
 Sometimes, simply listening provides immense comfort.